Cray-HPE/docs-csm/operations/utility_storage/Manage_Ceph_Services.md

    systemctl restart ceph-01a0d9d2-ea7f-43dc-af25-acdfa5242a48@mgr.ncn-s001
    ```

-## Ceph Manager Modules
+## Ceph manager modules

-**Location:** Ceph manager modules can be enabled or disabled from any ceph-mon nodes.
+**Location:** Ceph manager modules can be enabled or disabled from any `ceph-mon` nodes.

-Enable Ceph manager modules:
+### Enable Ceph manager modules

 ```bash
 ceph mgr MODULE_NAME enable MODULE
 ```

-Disable Ceph manager modules:
+### Disable Ceph manager modules

 ```bash
 ceph mgr MODULE_NAME disable MODULE
 ```

-## Scale Ceph Services
+## Scale Ceph services

-Ceph has the ability to deploy/scale/reconfigure/redeploy Ceph processes down and back up to restart the services.
+Ceph has the ability to deploy, scale, reconfigure, or redeploy Ceph processes down and back up to restart the services.

+> **IMPORTANT:**
+>
-> **IMPORTANT:** When scaling the Ceph manager daemon (mgr.hostname.\<containerid>), keep in mind that there must be a running manager daemon as it is what is controlling the orchestration processes.
+> - When scaling the Ceph manager daemon (`mgr.hostname.\<containerid>`), keep in mind that there must be a
+>   running manager daemon because it is what is controlling the orchestration processes.
-> **IMPORTANT:** osd.all-available-devices cannot be scaled; this is the process to auto-discover available OSDs.
+> - `osd.all-available-devices` cannot be scaled; this is the process to auto-discover available OSDs.
-> **IMPORTANT:** The crash service cannot be scaled; this is the equivalent of a Kubernetes daemon set and runs on all nodes to collect crash data.
+> - The crash service cannot be scaled; this is the equivalent of a Kubernetes daemon set and runs on all nodes to collect crash data.

-The following example shows scaling the mgr service down and back up.
+The following example shows scaling the `ceph-mgr` service down and back up.

 ### Prerequisites